buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 * Clacc's TreeTransform member function ignores previously calculated predetermined and implicitly determined clauses for the template.
 Doing so allows the Sema operation of the associated OpenACC directive to recompute the template instantiated clause from scratch.

-* After building a new AST node of an OpenACC directive with new such clauses, it calls TransformACCToOMP to recompute its OpenMP node based on these clauses.
+* After building a new AST node of an OpenACC directive with new such clauses, it calls `TransformACCToOMP` to recompute its OpenMP node based on these clauses.

 For example, in f in the previous example, Clacc's parallel-constructed Sema action evaluates an implicit reduction clause to indicate that the loop-constructed gang reduction is effectively performed there.
 However, in the instantiation of f in h , Clacc's Sema action for parallel construction now does not evaluate the implicit reduction clause due to a type compatibility error found for the explicit reduction clause on the loop construction.
-What's important here is that Clacc's parallel-constructed TreeTransform member function ignores the implicit reduction clause in the original template, because recursing and rebuilding with TreeTransform will trigger the same type compatibility diagnostic again, unless it's invisible to the user False reduction clause.
+What's important here is that Clacc's parallel-constructed `TreeTransform` member function ignores the implicit reduction clause in the original template, because recursing and rebuilding with `TreeTransform` will trigger the same type compatibility diagnostic again, unless it's invisible to the user False reduction clause.

 ## CUDA

 ### nvcc compile cuda

-This part of the content is mainly written with reference to NVIDIA official document NVCCNVIDIA CUDA Compiler Driver NVCC.
+This part of the content is mainly written with reference to NVIDIA official document NVCC NVIDIA CUDA Compiler Driver NVCC.

 The working principle of CUDA compilation is as follows: the input program is pre-processed by device compilation, compiled into a CUDA binary file (cubin) or PTX intermediate code, and placed in the fatbinary.
 The input program is again preprocessed for host compilation and synthesized to embed fatbinary and convert CUDA-specific C++ extensions into standard C++ structures.
 The C++ host compiler then compiles the synthesized host code with the embedded fatbinary into a host object.
 The overall compilation process is shown in the figure below: